Posted March 12, 2020

 Ear infections usually occur in the middle ear, located behind the eardrum.
 The middle ear is connected to the throat by the eustachian tube.
 This tube lets air into the middle ear and drains out excess fluid.

 When you develop a cold, flu or even have allergies, you’ll have extra drainage that can plug the eustachian tube.
-Germs from the drainage can cause fluid to build up and create swelling and pressure in the ear.
+Germs from the drainage can cause fluid to build up.
+This creates swelling and pressure in the ear.
 The middle ear will start to ache and become painful as infection forms.

 Kids at increased risk